elleros/courseraforums/README.md

 }

-__Note__: the actual dataset is going to be uploaded around the beginning of September 2014.
+__Note__: we plan to upload the actual dataset around the end of October 2014.
 We apologize for the delay.
 If you have any questions, please send them to lorenzo {dot} rossi {at} gmail.